iKenndac/new-blog/content/posts/2016-10-25-launching-cascable-2.md

 First, the spike for purchases was a couple of days *after* the spike for downloads.
 Second, the purchases graph doesn't lose quite as much momentum as the downloads graph, which (along with our retention data) shows that a decent proportion of that download spike was from drive-by users — people who had seen the app as part of the initial media push, tried it once, and never used it again.

-## Was Switching To Freemium The Right Thing To Do?
+## Was switching to Freemium the right thing to do?

 I believe that Cascable is a pro-level tool and should command a pro-level price — particularly for a niche app in the physical photography sector.
 Yes, $25 is a *huge* barrier to entry on mobile, and our 1.x sales show that.
 However, the problem we need to solve is showing users that the app is worth the price it commands.